YuvHayun/RestApiProject/readme.md

 ## Installation

-To run this project please type from your terminal 'pip install requirements.txt'.
+To run this project please type from your terminal `pip install -r requirements.txt`.

 ## Running the tests: